younus10s/WAYFS-AlphaBot/README.md

 The GridBot, and AlphaBot, classes contain functionality to control the Robot's behaviour.
 The Alphabot is general purpose, and the GridBot abstracts its functionality and adds behaviour specific to traversing a grid.

+### Run Backend & Frontend

+To run the backend:
+* Go to './WAYFS-AlphaBot'
+* Type: dotnet run --urls "http://<rpi-ip-address>:<port>"

+To run the frontend:
+* Go to './WAYFS-AlphaBot/client'
+* Type: npm run dev -- --host

+To run the app:
+* Go to './WAYFS-AlphaBot/controller-app/Controller'
+* Type: expo start

 ### Programmatic commands
 The first option is to control the robot programmatically.
 Both Alphabot, and GridBot instances can be controlled this way.
 Find their documentation in their respective files.